Fury defeats Wilder to retain the WBC Heavyweight Championship.

 Wilder began energetically, attacking Fury’s middle in the first two rounds, but he was unable to find the precision needed to harm the elusive Fury, who scored with his right hand on numerous occasions.

-When Fury delivered an in the third round, the battle appeared to have moved significantly in his favor.
+The battle appeared to be over.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.